DIVX: Hardware

-Several DIVX players from other manufacturers were announced for the year 1999, but cancelled.
-This includes Harman Kardon, JVC, Pioneer and Kenwood, with the latter cancelling a late 1999 to early 2000 release.
+Several DIVX players from other manufacturers were announced for the year 1999, but canceled.
+This includes Harman Kardon, JVC, Pioneer and Kenwood, with the latter canceling a late 1999 to early 2000 release.

 Custom Video Discs (CVD)

 Custom Video Discs (CVDs) are a specialised type of DVD used primarily by Swank Motion Pictures to distribute early-window theatrical content securely.
 Similar to the DIVX, CVDs employ additional content protection measures to restrict unauthorised copying and playback.
 Unlike DIVX—which required proprietary players and online activation—CVDs are designed to play only on standard DVD players and use embedded PIN codes (which is distributed via email or SMS messaging) in order to authorise playback.

 CVDs feature a plain white surface with black text and incorporate multiple layers of digital rights management (DRM) directly on the disc.
 The PIN system requires users to enter a four-digit code sent to authorised parties before playback can begin.
-These discs are typically distributed in standard definition with stereo audio and do not support computer playback or Blu-Ray players.
+These discs are typically distributed in standard definition with stereo audio and do not support computer playback or Blu-ray players.
 CVDs also do not support closed captioning, leaving only open captioning available.
 The format is primarily intended for institutional or theatrical use where secure content distribution is critical.